Septimus Heap: Septimus Heap Heptalogy

 The fifth book, Syren (published in September 2009), continues from where Queste ended.
 Septimus brings his friends to the Port, a place beside the sea where ships come and go, and when he brings back his friends back he, Jenna and Beetle get trapped on a mysterious island.
 There he meets a mysterious girl called Syrah Syara who tells him that she is possessed by the Syren (hence the name of the book) an evil spirit, and she also tells him about a dangerous plot by Tertius Fume to destroy The Castle.
 Together with the help of the others and a safe-charm jinnee sent to him by Aunt Zelda, Septimus stops the invasion of The Castle by Fume and his jinnee warriors (stolen from Milo Banda, the dead queen's husband and Jenna's father) and saves Syrah from the Syren.

 The sixth book, Darke (published in America in June 2011 and England in October 2011), sees Septimus and his friends battling the Darke domain which has engulfed the Castle and everything and everyone in it.
 The only thing that is standing in between is Merrin Meredith who created the darke domaine and his gang of Things and Darke Dragon.
 Alther Mella has been accidentally Banished by Marcia when she was trying to banish Tertius Fume (who, fortunately, was also banished) and Septimus wants to release him from the Darke Halls thinking he could help in undoing the Darke.
 When Marcia Overstrand, the ExtraOrdinary Wizard undoes the Darke spell with the help of the Paired Codes, all becomes well.
 Beetle becomes Chief Hermetic Scribe; Simon is reunited with his family after leaving his past behind and Princess Jenna is happy that the Palace and Castle are back to normal.

-Fyre (published in April 2013), sees the cast featuring the toughest challenges yet as Septimus nears the end of his ExtraOrdinary Wizard training.
-When the Darke wizards in the Two-Faced Ring, Shamandrigger Saarn and Dramindonnor Naarn, escape and Inhabit Silas Heap's brothers Ernold and Edmund, they try to destroy Marcellus Pye's Alchemical Fyre but they are defeated and returned to the Two-Faced Ring which is then destroyed in the Fyre.
+In Fyre (published in April 2013), Septimus nears the end of his ExtraOrdinary Wizard training.
+The Darke wizards in the Two-Faced Ring, Shamandrigger Saarn and Dramindonnor Naarn, escape and Inhabit Silas Heap's brothers Ernold and Edmund.
+They try to destroy Marcellus Pye's Alchemical Fyre but are defeated and returned to the Two-Faced Ring, which is then destroyed in the Fyre.